 Before we get to the printable recipe card, here are some questions people often ask about how to make this kelp noodles recipe.

 Yes, they have the same texture as angel hair pasta but have 0 grams net carbs.
 Kelp noodles taste like ramen noodles with a slightly nuttier undertone.

 This spicy pork with kelp noodles dish can be made mild if you prefer.
 Just adjust the amount of red pepper flakes that you use.

-I love spicy foods so I sprinkled more pepper over the dish before eating.
-The cucumbers added a unique flavor to the dish.
+I personally love spicy foods, so I sprinkled more pepper over the dish before eating.
+The cucumbers help mellow out the spicy flavor of the dish.

-Other sliced low carb vegetables like zucchini or squash could be used in the dish instead to change it up.
+Other sliced low-carb vegetables like zucchini noodles or squash could be used in the dish instead to change it up.
 Asian stir fry dishes with noodles have always been a favorite of mine.